QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 **Dataset ID:** bigquery-public-data.goog_blockchain_ethereum_mainnet_us </br></br>

-_Step 1: How many token contracts have been deployed on Ethereum Mainnet from the Tokeny T-Rex Factory_
+_Step 1: How many token contracts have been deployed on Ethereum Mainnet from the Tokeny T-Rex Factory?_

 ```